 ‘Love fest’: Trump appears at first day of Republican convention

-Former President Donald Trump appeared at the convention Monday night, wearing a bandage on his ear.
+Former President Donald Trump appeared at the convention wearing a bandage on his ear.
 It marked his first appearance since he was shot two days before.

-MILWAUKEE —Former President Donald Trump, wearing a bandage on his ear, appeared before an energized crowd of supporters at the first day of the Republican National Convention Monday, marking his first appearance since his attempted assassination just two days before.
+MILWAUKEE — Former President Donald Trump, wearing a bandage on his ear, energized supporters during the first day of the Republican National Convention on Monday, marking his first public appearance since his attempted assassination just two days before.

 Nevada Republicans joined with delegates from across the nation to nominate Trump and Ohio Sen. J.D.
 Vance as the party’s presidential and vice presidential nominees for 2024, ushering a unified start to the national convention at Wisconsin’s Fiserv Forum.